 Een groot aantal (zo niet alle) meetinstrumenten van de arts kan worden vervangen door (draagbare) sensors, waardoor er als dat nodig is real-time kan worden gemeten.

 Het plaatje geeft een globaal beeld aan van de ontwikkeling van de technologie de komende tien jaar.

-What is a Future Center?
+What is a Smart System?

 A Smart System is able to react very fast with its predefined processes on a event that is detected by its sensors.

 A Smart System is an adaptable system.
 It is able to analyze and improve its behavior, communicate with a human being and other Smart Systems in an understandable way.

 Smart Systems are there to compensate the human biases.

 Smart Systems are able to transform and optimize everything that contains some kind of structure.